OCA/website/website_twitter_no_ext_links/README.rst

 # Go to Knowledge>Collaborative Content>Configure Twitter Account
 create a new Account (API Key and secret needed).
-    the account Needs to have:
+    the account needs to have:
         1) a name
         2) a default theme
         3) a user to fetch from